zeevo/zeevo.io.old/content/articles/2021-10-26--what-you-are-really-buying-when-you-purchase-an-nft/index.md

 **Metadata** must contain NFT **ID**s, **Ownership information**, and **NFT Metadata**.

-Essentially, NFTs are unique IDs that have owners, as well as small bits of additional Metadata on each ID that describe each particular NFT.
+Essentially, NFTs are unique IDs that have owners, as well as small bits of additional Metadata assigned to each ID that describes it.
 Metadata is particularly important to understand as this is what differentiates **Good** NFTs from **Bad** NFTs